Swamini2612/Personal-Portfolio-Webpage/README.md

 Getting Started
 To view the website locally or make modifications, follow these steps:

-Clone the repository: git clone [https://github.com/keerti1924/Personal-Portfolio-Website.git] Open the project folder in your preferred code editor.
 Open the index.html file in a web browser to view the website.
 Contributing
 I appreciate any suggestions, feedback, or contributions to enhance this personal portfolio website.